 Her voice cracked, tears streaming down her dirt-streaked face.

-Earl’s eyes widened, then narrowed with recognition.
+Earl’s eyes widened, then narrowed as he recognized something.
 “Easy now, you’re safe here.”

 He shuffled to a rotary phone on the wall, its cord tangled like a noose.
 “This is Earl at the station.
 Got a girl here, says she was attacked.
 Send someone quick—Route 351, near the old mill.”